maths/stack-web/website_files/Events/2026-07-27-Conf-2026/conference-format.md

 #### Posters

 Posters will be displayed in common areas of the venue to provide an opportunity for visual communication of work in progress, exploratory ideas, practical tools, and other relevant work.
-A poster walkthrough will allow participants to engage with the authors.
+A poster walk through will allow participants to engage with the authors.

 ---